Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 |

+.. csv-table:: API Errors
+   :header: "Error","Status Code","Description","Example"

+   "private","403","The target subreddit is private."," ``{""reason"": ""private"", ""message"": ""Forbidden"", ""error"": 403}`` "

+|

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

+   "302","The target subreddit does not exist."
-   "403","You don't have access to the subreddit."
+   "403","* You don't have access to the subreddit.

+   * For `/about/moderators`: There is no user context, or the current user is banned from the subreddit."
    "404","The specified subreddit name is too long (over 21 characters) or contains invalid characters.
    A 'page not found' HTML document is returned.
 (The behaviour is the same using the URL or the `r` parameter.)"